oreum-industries/oreum_core/README.md

 + Packages might not be the very latest because we want stability for `pymc3` which is usually in a state of development flux
 + See [cheat sheet of conda commands](https://conda.io/docs/_downloads/conda-cheatsheet.pdf)
++ The `Makefile` creates a dev env and will also download and preinstall `Miniconda` if not yet installed on your system.

 ```zsh
 $> make dev
 ```

 ### 2.3 Code Linting & Repo Control